I'm Honey!

 We want to have firm arms and thighs, thick hair and brows, a young face, and the agility to continue with prowess all physical activities.

 This can be an emotionally dangerous time for women over 50 who begin to feel physically invisible.
 Feeling invisible leads to depression, and for some women, total emotional withdrawal or shut down for the rest of their lives.
+Remember, staying visible can be inspiring to others who may be facing similar struggles.

 How to Bloom After 50: That A-Ha Moment!

 I love the word, reopen.
 Replace the word reinvention with the word, reopen, then forge ahead and reopen your mind and tap into your strengths and grow.
 This will be your “a-ha” moment.
+Meaningful moments and fun activities are essential to blooming after 50, as they bring joy and fulfillment to your journey.

 Here are a few ideas: